Courses of Study

 BI225s Immunology An introduction to the cellular and molecular components of immune recognition and effector responses against pathogens, with emphasis on the human immune system.
 Topics will include immune deficiency, allergy, and autoimmunity.
 Prerequisite: Biology 164.
-Three credit hours.
+Three or four credit hours.
 Hannum

 [BI237] Woody Plants Exploration of the processes that determine forest structure and species composition.
 Students will learn about the abiotic and biotic features of forest sites and the ways in which physiology and life history of individual tree species predict their responses to climate, soil, and land use history.
 In field-based laboratories, students will learn how to interpret forests and to describe how human actions interact with other factors to shape our forested environment.
+Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.

-BI246f Parasitology A study of parasitic organisms with a focus on eukaryotic parasites of animals.
+[BI246] Parasitology A study of parasitic organisms with a focus on eukaryotic parasites of animals.
 General principles including advantages and challenges of the parasitic life strategy will be introduced, then applied to parasites from a variety of phylogenetic backgrounds with a particular emphasis on medically relevant organisms.
 Current research in the field will be discussed, highlighting articles that address possible preventive and therapeutic approaches to parasites that cause human disease.
 Prerequisite: Biology 164.
 Three credit hours.

 BI248f Microbiology Provides an understanding of the nature and diversity of microorganisms and viruses and the roles they play in the biosphere.
 Emphasis will be on the microbe itself—its functional, ecological, and evolutionary relationships—as well as the activities it carries out that are of interest to humans.
 The approach will be fundamental, stressing principles, but with considerable emphasis on how these principles are applied to practical problems in medicine, industry, and the environment.
 Lecture and laboratory.
 Credit cannot be earned for both this course and Biology 238.
-Prerequisite: Biology 164 (prerequisite), Chemistry 131, 141, 142, or 145 (may be taken concurrently).
+Prerequisite: Biology 164 (prerequisite), Chemistry 131, 141, 142, 145, or 147 (may be taken concurrently).
 Four credit hours.
-Fekete
+Childers

 BI274fs Neurobiology Exploration of the molecular and cellular fundamentals of neurophysiology and neuroanatomy.
 Topics include structure and function of neurons, molecular basis of signaling and communication within and between neurons, sensory and motor systems, and mechanisms of learning and memory.
 The lab portion involves acquiring skills in electrophysiology (including electrode construction and testing on animal models), effects of modulators and anesthetics on electrophysiology of cardiac activity, and an independent research project.
 Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.
 Ahmad, Martin